Dual Pricing FAQs

 Q. Do I need different equipment for cash vs. card sales?

-• Displays both prices
+• Display both prices at checkout

 To learn more or get your questions answered, talk to one of our experts.